JFK Assassination Resource and Research Guide

 Quick Hits: The JFK Assassination.
 Rob and Doug (of the two aforementioned podcasts) team up here to periodically provide even more content and discussion on the case.

 JFK The Enduring Secret.
 Jeff Crudele has released over 200 episodes on the Kennedy Assassination so far, and is still going strong.
 Various aspects of the case are covered, though Crudele does tend to “wander” a bit, as he puts it.
+He also likes to tell Dad jokes, but he does a good job of covering the case.
 Crudele also recently launched a YouTube channel focused on interviews rather than his solo podcast content, and that’s worth checking out too.

 The End of Innocence – The Assassination of John F. Kennedy John Young presents another solo podcast covering the case.
 His work is solid and reliable.